 People.
-We have been on the forefront of promoting diversity and inclusiveness in the workplace.
-Women account for about two-thirds of our employees, 56% of them hold a master's degree or above, and over 30% of our board of directors are female.
+People is the most valuable asset of I-Mab, and we are committed to creating a healthy, engaging, diversified and inclusive environment for all staffs.
+We are at the forefront of promoting diversity and inclusiveness in the workplace.
+Women account for over two-thirds of our employees, 59% of them hold a master's degree or above.
 In 2020, we launched the Women's Leadership Council ("WLC") globally to support our future female leaders to accelerate their career and personal development.
-We organized our global WLC ambassador program and selected eight outstanding female employees to champion our mission of elevating women in scientific leadership.
+In 2021 and 2022, I-Mab was selected into the Asia Pacific Diversity, Equity and Inclusivity Best Practice Guide for two consecutive years.

+We value talents and respect knowledge.
 To support employees' personal and career development, we have built up a systematic talent development system, including an online learning center, advanced leadership program and other tailor-made training courses.